 In the last few months, many businesses across the world have shut down or switched to remote working as a result of the ongoing COVID-19 crisis.
 And for the same reason, people have been mandated to stay at home.

-These recent events have already caused an abrupt change in the way businesses communicate with their customers.
-However, brands need to stay connected with consumers to get their messaging across, offer customer support, and boost sales.
+These recent events have already caused an abrupt change in the way businesses to communicate with their customers.
+However, brands must stay connected with consumers to communicate their message, offer customer support, and boost sales.

 The only question is: How?